 Example: A line with slope coefficient $ 3 $ goes through A(2,4), so $ 3 \times 2 + b = 4 \iff b = -2 $, so the y intercept is -2

 dCode retains ownership of the "Linear Equation" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Linear Equation" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Linear Equation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Linear Equation" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Linear Equation" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Linear Equation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Linear Equation" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.